mikesmithgh/kitty-scrollback.nvim/README.md

   <!-- panvimdoc-ignore-end -->

+  ## Neovim Nerd Font Icon
+  - The Neovim icon is now the default icon in the status window.
+Update your Nerd Font to the latest version or at least version [v3.1.0](https://github.com/ryanoasis/nerd-fonts/releases/tag/v3.1.0).

   ## Highlight Groups

   - Existing highlight groups were renamed.
 If you were overriding any kitty-scrollback.nvim highlight groups, please update the names referencing the table below.